apized/apized.github.io/documentation.md

 Every instance of every server becomes an API Gateway.
 The only thing to bear in mind is that you must request the root object of your query to the servers that contain that model directly.

+## Engines

+### Micronaut

+[Micronaut](https://micronaut.io/) is the default underlying engine for apized.
+The micronaut advantages that make it our default choice is the reflection free approach which will drastically improve startup times.
+Apized is also fully compatible with native compilation, which means you can deploy light-weight ulta-performant native binaries.

+### Spring Boot

+[Spring Boot](https://spring.io/projects/spring-boot) is something we'd like to add in the future given spring boot's popularity, but we'd need the time and resources to do so.
+This implementation will probably only happen if this projects gets wider adoption.